Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Modern findings show:

-- Osteoarthritis is an active biological process
+• Osteoarthritis is a active biological process

-- Inflammations play a role
+• Inflammations play a role

-- Muscles, metabolism, and lifestyle influence the progression
+• Muscles, metabolism, and lifestyle influence the progression

-This means: Your behavior matters.
+That means: Your behavior counts.
 Every day.

 Exercise as the most important preventive measure